Events / SEWF Policy Forum

 Kinley Tenzin

-Kinley Tenzin is a leading advocate for youth-led social innovation in Bhutan, bridging business acumen and social change as a practitioner, mentor and ecosystem builder.
-As Director of Social Enterprises at Bhutan Youth Development Fund (YDF), he has pioneered four ventures — from sustainable textiles to Bhutan’s first coworking incubator — that empower young changemakers while advancing circular economy principles.
-A Macquarie University Vice-Chancellor’s Scholar with a Master’s in Social Entrepreneurship from Australia, he combines academic rigor with on-the-ground impact.
-Kinley is personally committed to helping 100 youth-led ventures by 2030 and has also co-founded initiatives in sports and retail, including the Bhutan’s first 24/7 convenience store.
+Kinley Tenzin is a leading voice for youth-led social innovation in Bhutan.
+As Director of Social Enterprises at the Bhutan Youth Development Fund (YDF), he has launched four ventures promoting circular economy practices, including Bhutan’s first coworking incubator.
+A Macquarie University Vice-Chancellor’s Scholar with a Master’s in Social Entrepreneurship, Kinley blends academic insight with grassroots impact.
+He aims to support 100 youth-led ventures by 2030 and has co-founded initiatives in sports and retail, including Bhutan’s first 24/7 convenience store.
+Kinley is deeply committed to building ecosystems that equip young changemakers to drive sustainable development.